stephancill/stupid-wallet/CONTRIBUTING.md

 - **DApp → Provider**: DApp calls `window.ethereum.request({ method })`.
 - **EIP‑6963**: Provider announces over window events; DApps can discover this provider without clobbering `window.ethereum`.
 - **Request path**:
-  1. Injected provider posts a message to the window (`ios-wallet-inject`).
+  1. Injected provider posts a message to the window (`stupid-wallet-inject`).
   2. Content script listens and forwards to background via `browser.runtime.sendMessage`.
   3. Background queries native/handler (or shared storage) and returns the result to content script.
   4. Content script posts the response back to the injected provider, which resolves the original request.